MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/error-records.md

 <a href="" id="pci-pci-x-device-error"></a>PCI/PCI-X Device Error
 This error record section contains PCI/PCI-X device error data.
 The data that is contained in this section is described by the [**WHEA\_PCIXDEVICE\_ERROR\_SECTION**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_pcixdevice_error_section) structure.

-For additional hardware error data that does not fit into one of the section types in the previous list, a platform-specific error record section can be defined to contain the data.
+For additional hardware error data that doesn't fit into one of the section types in the previous list, a platform-specific error record section can be defined to contain the data.
 For each type of platform-specific error record section that is defined, a corresponding GUID that identifies the type of the error record section must be defined.
 This GUID is specified in the **SectionType** member of any [**WHEA\_ERROR\_RECORD\_SECTION\_DESCRIPTOR**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_error_record_section_descriptor) structure that describes that type of error record section.

-If there is additional hardware error data that does not fit into one of the section types in the previous list or into a defined platform-specific error record section, a generic error record section is used to contain the data.
+If there's additional hardware error data that doesn't fit into one of the section types in the previous list or into a defined platform-specific error record section, a generic error record section is used to contain the data.